hxkwsy/Reading/Express.md

 3. & have been **vigorously/widely** studied (in the last two years) for #
 4. Over recent years, the **landscape** of computer vision has been drastically altered and pushed forward through the adoption of a fast, scalable, end-to-end learning framework, the Convolutional Neural Network (CNN)
 5. & has received/attracted considerable/rapidly increased attention due to # from/in the research community
+6. & is one of the main areas of research in computer vision and has lot of real word applications.

 ## A
 1. **Arguably**, & do, as evidenced by # 可论证地